Subgraph densities in Markov spaces: Introduction

 The condition implies that the Markov chain is $k$-loose, where $k$ is the maximum degree of $G$.
 If the graph contains no $4$-cycles, then the stars are the only complete bipartite subgraphs; hence we can state the following corollary.

 \begin{corollary} Let $(J,\BB,\eta)$ be a $k$-loose Markov space.
 Then every graph of girth at least $5$ and with all degrees at most $k$ is well-measured in $\eta$. \end{corollary}

 It will turn out that densities of bipartite graphs are much better behaved, and we have more transparent formulas for them.
-Using these formulas, we will prove the following (cf. Section \ref{SSEC:PART-APPROX}).
+Using these formulas, we will prove the following (see Sections \ref{SSEC:PART-APPROX} and \ref{subsect:thm1.4}).